ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 // A square cannot have different width and height—violating expectations.
 ```

 The issue is clear: **a square cannot logically support the behavior expected of a rectangle**.
-While Square inherits from Rectangle, it breaks substitutability because it violates the assumptions about width and height.
+While `Square` inherits from `Rectangle`, it breaks substitutability because it violates the assumptions about width and height.

 ---

-#### Refactoring to Restore Harmony
+#### Refactoring to Restore Harmony ☯

-The problem lies in forcing Square to inherit behavior from Rectangle that it cannot logically support.
+The problem lies in forcing `Square` to inherit behavior from `Rectangle` that it cannot logically support.
 To resolve this issue, we need a design that aligns better with the shared behaviors of shapes.
-Instead of forcing Square to inherit from Rectangle, we introduce a more suitable abstraction.
+Instead of forcing `Square` to inherit from `Rectangle`, we introduce a more suitable abstraction.

 ```typescript
 abstract class Shape {